acikgozb/tcp-ip-journey/1-ping/README.md

 ### Summary

-To sum up, here is what has discussed on this section of the analysis:
+To sum up, here is what has discussed on this section:

+- We discussed what a _router_ (gateway) is and how it is used in networking.
+- We discussed some of the differences between a _switch_ and a _router_.
+- We discussed about another important protocol called ARP, and talked about how MAC addresses are used to facilitate communcation between devices.
+- We discussed what happens in terms of TCP/IP layers, starting from L3 to L1.

-- And with this, we have completed our analysis of the first part of the journey - the path that our packet takes from our host to the gateway of our test network.
+And with this section, we have completed our analysis of the first part of the journey - the path that our packet takes from our host to the gateway of our test network.

 Now, let's proceed with the analysis and see what happens when the signals hit the gateway.